m13ha/m13ha/README.md

 ## Hi there :wave:

 I am a Front-end Developer with over 3 years experience in Javascript, HTML, and CSS. i am well versed in responsive design and object-oriented programming.
-I am passionate about Ui/Ux design, entrepreneurship, and problem solving through technology.
+I am passionate about UI/Ux Design, Entrepreneurship, and problem solving through technology.

-- I am currently working on **Onome** a react app for the students of uniben.
+- I am currently working on **Onome** a react app for the students of Uniben.

 - I am currently learning **React**.